 Fruit Flies— As the most common flying insect within your home, fruit flies are attracted to fruit that is fresh, overripe or fermenting.
 The most two common fruit flies are Red Eyed Fruit Fly and the Dark Eyed Fruit Fly, both having striped abdomens.
 Fruit fly females lay their eggs on the decaying, organic fruit and the larvae eat the fruit when they hatch.

-Fungus Gnats— Fungus gnats are mosquito-like flies that are attracted to moist soil.
-Additionally, they can cause severe damage to your plants.
+Fungus Gnats— Fungus gnats mosquito-like flies that are attracted to moist soil and can cause severe damage to your plants.

 Drain Flies— As their name suggest, drain flies are attracted to dark, damp environments such as your floor or sink drains.
 They do not bite, but these hairy flies can exasperate asthma in some individuals.

 Though they seem like a less serious pest and more of a nuisance, gnats reproduce very quickly, which leads to an overpopulation of gnats in swarms and create problems for homeowners and residents.

 The first sign of a gnat infestation is usually spotting the population of tiny flying pests.
 However, with thousands of species, gnats are not easy identifiable.
 It is best to contact your pest control specialist to positively identify the insects and properly treat the entire gnat infestation, including the larvae.
 Contact Lookout Pest Control, formerly Any Pest Inc., for professional gnat control and treatment today!